Search

 Step 2: Decide Which Features You Need

 There’s a short list of features no CMMS should be without.
 It’s likely any competitive solution you’re considering will have these features.
-It’s not uncommon, though, to find non-CMMS vendors trying to compete in the space.
-They don’t always have all the features you’ll need for successful maintenance management, so be sure the solution you’re considering has these basics:
+It’s not uncommon, however, to find non-CMMS vendors trying to compete in the space.
+They don’t always have all the features you’ll need for successful maintenance management, so be sure the solution you’re considering has these basics.

 • Asset Records are the heart of any maintenance or asset management solution.
-This is where you’ll store the details about the equipment, buildings, vehicles, or other assets you’ll be maintaining.
-Typically, these include asset name, purchase date, purchase price, serial number, location, and other important descriptive details.
+Specifically, assets records are where you’ll store the details about the equipment, buildings, vehicles, or other assets you’ll be maintaining.
+Often these records include asset name, purchase date, purchase price, serial number, location, and other important descriptive details.

 • Employee Records store information about your employees who will do the work: names, contact information, certifications, and anything else you want to track about your organization’s people.